IzzyH787/CoastalCarnageSubmission/README.txt

 Enter into the console 'nodemon myGame/app.js'
 Open Chrome and enter the URL 'http://localhost:3000/index'

 Running Older version (without server-side support):
 Open Coastal Carnage folder with Visual Studio and run index.html with Live Server OR
 Paste this URL into Chrome: https://izzyh787.github.io/CoastalCarnageSubmission/

 Controls:
 WASD- Movement
 Space- Shoot

+File Structure:
+myGame>
+    static>
+        js> contains all js files except app.js resources>
+            3dmodels> contains fbx and glb 3d models audio> contains all sound files used in game images> contains any image assets used for game textures> contains image asset used for textures in game style.css : stylesheet for all web pages app.js : server-side js file used for loading all pages and main server-side funcitonality error404.html : displayed when invalid url is visited game-database.sql : exported database from phpMyAdmin that is used for storing user database game.html : web page displayed when player is playing game index.html : first web page player should visit, contains description of game login.html : web page dispplayed for user to login to existing accounts register.html : web page displayed for user to register a new account README.txt : this file setPath.bat : opens command prompt to run game with node using 'nodemon myGame/app.js'

 Dependences:
 Three.js